This Step: Get a Drivers License

 During your visit to the Pennsylvania Driver License Center, you must provide:

-- A completed Parent or Guardian Certification Form DL-180C (if you are younger than 18)
+- A completed Parent or Guardian Certification (DL-180C) (if you are younger than 18 years old).

 Get Your Pennsylvania Driver's License

 The steps to get a regular drivers license are graduated.
 After passing your road test (and completing all other requirements), you'll receive a junior drivers license.
 This eventually turns into your regular drivers license.

 A junior drivers license comes with the following restrictions: